Origin: African, Nigerian

 Stir in the tomato paste and cook for about 5 minutes, stirring frequently.
 You do not want the paste to burn but the paste may darken and the oil should begin to separate out.

-Next add in the blended onion-pepper mixture, followed by the spices and salt.
+Next, add in the blended onion-pepper mixture, followed by the spices and salt.
 Cook for 15 minutes, stirring occasionally.
+The mixture will thicken during this process.

 Rinse your rice before cooking

 While the mixture is cooking, rinse the rice under cold water until the water runs clear.
-This removes the surface starch which well help prevent your rice from becoming gummy.
+This removes the surface starch which will help prevent your rice from becoming gummy.
 It also helps the rice cook more evenly, so you get a fluffier rice.

 Add the rice to the cooked sauce and stir well to combine.
+The rice should be evenly coated in the flavorful sauce mixture.

 Simmer and Finish the Party Rice

-Next add in the chicken stock and stir.
+Next, add in the chicken stock and stir.
 Reduce the heat to a simmer, by moving the pan further from the flame.

-Cover the rice with foil and cook for 30 minutes.
+Cover the smoked rice with foil and cook for 30 minutes.
 After 30 minutes remove the foil, stir the rice, and cook for an additional 10 minutes.

 Nigerian Party Rice